tinestaric/tinestaric.github.io/source/_posts/2024-03-08-insert-lock-timeouts.md

 ---
 I’ve been a BC dev for a while now.
 It’s been a learning experience through and through.
 But there was always an area that I kept pushing away. **SQL**.
 I don’t really know why, I never had issues with it, so I guess in my mind I just pushed it away as unimportant.
 It sat in some distant pile with *permissions, tooltips, and translations* — ***my afterthought pile.***

 This meant I never really understood **indexes, database locks, or SIFTs**.
 And I didn’t need to.
 There are **no locking issues** when you’re testing with **just one user**.
-When performance issues arose, the seniors usually took over.
 Well fast forward a few years, and that all had to change.

 <hr/>